-Across the city, others gathered for bell-ringing and flag-raising ceremonies to remember the six killed and 13 injured, including Giffords, on Jan.
-8, 2011, as the former Arizona congresswoman met with constituents outside a grocery store.
+The interview was aired a day after bell-ringing and flag-raising ceremonies were held in Tucson to remember the six people killed and 13 injured in the Jan.
+8, 2011, shooting that occurred as Giffords met with constituents outside a grocery store.

 The group has struggled to bring about major change in its first year of existence, but the couple is confident they've laid the groundwork for success in future election cycles.

-Giffords, an Arizona Democrat, and Kelly formed their organization just weeks after the massacre in Newtown, Conn.
+Giffords and Kelly formed their organization just weeks after the school massacre in Newtown, Conn.

 Kelly said his group raised more than $11 million between January 2013 and July 2013.

 "So we're going to have the resources to be effective in the next election cycle in 2014," he said.

 In an opinion piece for The New York Times on Wednesday, Giffords wrote about her struggles to recover, calling it "gritty, painful, frustrating work."